Transforming Animal, Human, and Global Health

-Inherent to the mission of Cummings School is advancing scientific knowledge to improve animal and human health through research happening across more than 20 laboratories, in our seven veterinary hospitals and clinics, and in the field—on campus in Grafton to locations around the world.
-Our research initiatives are rooted in curiosity about our natural world and compassion for animals and humans.
-Training future researchers, disseminating our discoveries, and forging academic, corporate, and government partnerships to drive meaningful change are core elements of work.
+Inherent to the mission of Cummings School is advancing scientific knowledge to improve animal and human health through innovative research across more than 20 laboratories, in our seven veterinary hospitals and clinics, and in the field—on our Grafton, Massachusetts campus to locations around the world.
+Our research initiatives are rooted in curiosity about the natural world and compassion for animals and humans.
+Training future scientists and clinicians, disseminating our discoveries, and forging academic, corporate, and government partnerships to drive meaningful change are core elements of our work.
+We work tirelessly across the laboratory, clinic and in the field to develop breakthrough discoveries and solve complex problems that impact all species across our ever changing world.

 Research Areas